21 Words of Encouragement Sources: Daily Devotionals for Women

-Choosing a daily devotional is a very personal thing, and getting the right “fit” depends on a number of things: who you are and what you believe, where you are in your journey of faith, how much time you have and how much you’re willing to set aside each day for your devotion period, what you hope to gain or accomplish by doing your devotion and much more.
+Choosing a daily devotional is a very personal thing, and getting the right “fit” depends on a number of things: who you are and what you believe, where you are in your journey of faith, how much time you have and how much you’re willing to set aside each day for your devotion period, what you hope to gain or accomplish by doing your devotion (are you seeking words of encouragement, motivation etc.) and much more.

 First before we get too far along in this discussion, let me congratulate you on your decision to do a daily devotional.

 That’s an awesome decision, and I trust it’s one you won’t ever regret.